Best Ecommerce Platforms 2026

 A basic Shopify plan may start around $39/month, but most stores add paid apps for reviews, email, subscriptions, or merchandising.
 It is common for those apps to add $100 to $200 per month.

-Then you have payment processing, often around 2.9% + $0.30 per order (varies by plan and region).
+Then you have payment processing, often around 2.9% + $0.30 per order, though this varies by plan and region.
 If you are running tight margins, those fees matter.

 WooCommerce total cost